When I have gorgeous homegrown heirloom tomatoes sitting on the kitchen counter, I can’t help but try to capture their beauty with photographs.

 2 teaspoons sugar (optional- use if tomatoes are acidic)

 1 pound pasta, cooked al dente

-To see which varieties of cherry tomatoes I am growing, check out this one.
+To see which varieties of regular tomatoes I am growing, check out this post and to see which varieties of cherry tomatoes, check this one.

 Related Posts on Italian Style Cooked Vegetables

 Pasta e Fagioli, aka Pasta and Bean Soup

 LET’S STAY CONNECTED!